Which city is cheaper, Barcelona or Brussels?

-The old town of Barcelona is one of the most recognized in the world.
+Barcelona offers visitors a world-class historical old town to explore.
 Dating back 2,000 years the Gothic Quarter remains a hub of life and activity.
 It's fun to explore the wandering streets or people watch in one of the plazas.
 There are also many fascinating boutique shops and restaurants.

-Shopping in a popular activity in both Barcelona and Brussels.
+Shopping is a popular activity in both Barcelona and Brussels.

 Brussels is a famous shopping destination with plenty of stores.
 Although it's famous for diamonds, the city also has many shopping streets where you can find designer brands, vintage shops, and other unique boutiques that are fun to explore.

-Barcelona is a famous shopping destination with plenty of stores.
+Known for shopping, Barcelona draws large crowds to its stores.
 Head to Portal De L’Angel, Rambla de Catalunya, or Passeig De Gracia for some of the city's best shopping districts.

 Both Brussels and Barcelona are family-friendly destinations.